awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 ## Create an association that runs Ansible playbooks \(CLI\)<a name="systems-manager-state-manager-ansible-cli"></a>

-The following procedure describes how to use the AWS CLI to create a State Manager association that runs Ansible playbooks by using the `AWS-ApplyAnsiblePlaybooks` document\.
+The following procedure describes how to use the AWS Command Line Interface \(AWS CLI\) to create a State Manager association that runs Ansible playbooks by using the `AWS-ApplyAnsiblePlaybooks` document\.

 **To create an association that runs Ansible playbooks \(CLI\)**